xushengyao/CarND-Path-Planning-Project/README.md

 ##### 3. Max Acceleration and Jerk are not Exceeded.

-* The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3.
+* The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3 during the test.

 ##### 4. Car does not have collisions.